-The ADC provides 12 data outputs (D11 to D0, with D11 being the MSB and D0 the LSB), a data-ready signal (CLKOUT, pin 43), and an out-of-range indicator (OVR, pin 64) that equals 1 when the output reaches the full-scale limits.
+The ADC provides 14 data outputs (D13 to D0, with D13 being the MSB and D0 the LSB), a data-ready signal (CLKOUT, pin 43), and an out-of-range indicator (OVR, pin 64) that equals one when the output reaches the full-scale limits.

-Two different output formats (straight offset binary or 2's complement) and two different output clock polarities (latching output data on rising or falling edge of the output clock) can be selected by setting DFS (pin 40) to one of four different voltages.
-[Table 4](#) details the four modes.
+Two different output formats (straight offset binary or two's complement) and two different output clock polarities (latching output data on rising or falling edge of the output clock) can be selected by setting DFS (pin 40) to one of four different voltages.
+[Table 3](#) details the four modes.
 In addition, output enable control (OE, pin 41, active high) is provided to put the outputs into a high-impedance state.

-In the event of an input voltage overdrive, the digital outputs go to the appropriate full-scale level.
-For a positive overdrive, the output code is 0xFFFF in straight offset binary output format and 0x7FF in 2's complement output format.
-For a negative input overdrive, the output code is 0x000 in straight offset binary output format and 0x800 in 2's complement output format.
+In the event of an input voltage overdrive, the digital outputs go to the appropriate full scale level.
+For a positive overdrive, the output code is 0x3FFF in straight offset binary output format, and 0x1FFF in 2's complement output format.
+For a negative input overdrive, the output code is 0x0000 in straight offset binary output format and 0x2000 in two's complement output format.
 These outputs to an overdrive signal are ensured through design and characterization.

-The output circuitry of the ADS5520, by design, minimizes the noise produced by the data switching transients, and, in particular, its coupling to the ADC analog circuitry.
+The output circuitry of the ADS5500, by design, minimizes the noise produced by the data switching transients and, in particular, its coupling to the ADC analog circuitry.
 Output D4 (pin 51) senses the load capacitance and adjusts the drive capability of all the output pins of the ADC to maintain the same output slew rate described in the timing diagram of [Figure 1](#).
 Care should be taken to ensure that all output lines (including CLKOUT) have nearly the same load as D4 (pin 51).
 This circuit also reduces the sensitivity of the output timing versus supply voltage or temperature.
 Placing external resistors in series with the outputs is not recommended.

-The timing characteristics of the digital outputs change for sampling rates below the 125 MSPS maximum sampling frequency.
-[Table 6](#) and [Table 7](#) show the setup, hold, input clock to output data delays, and rise and fall times for different sampling frequencies with the DLL on and off, respectively.
+The timing characteristics of the digital outputs change for sampling rates below the 125 Msps maximum sampling frequency.
+[Table 5](#) through [Table 7](#) show the values of various timing parameters for lower sampling frequencies, both with DLL on and off.